 The road ahead

-KalaGhar is working hard in reviving handicraft and look forward to provide the artisans with the respect and appreciation they deserve for their work.
-They also aim to provide quality primary education and basic health services for artisans and their families.
+KalaGhar is working hard towards reviving handicraft and look forward to providing the artisans with the respect and appreciation that they deserve for their work.
+They also aim to provide quality primary education and basic health services for artisans and their families!